 - Your pets or other peoples pets

-- Foods such as: pork, processed meats, uncooked meats, chicken, lamb, and even fish may contain human intestinal parasites and organ parasites – to name a few.
+- Foods such as: pork, processed meats, uncooked meats, chicken, lamb, and even fish may contain human intestinal parasitic worms and organ parasites – to name a few.

 Parasites are organisms that derive nutrition and shelter by living in or on another organism – living and dying in the host – your body - reproducing, along the way, to assure that there are future generations to live and die in their host – producing others to be passed on to another unsuspecting host.
 Just about any part of your body is vulnerable to infestation: the lungs, liver, esophagus, brain, blood, muscles, joints, skin…and even your eyes!

-Humans may be affected by Over 150 different types of colon parasites, intestinal parasites and organ parasites
+Humans may be affected by over 150 different types

-Parasites may do any or all of six things:
+Parasites and parasitic worms may do any or all of six things: